-The Master of Science degree program with a focus in nursing at UCSF is accredited by the Commission on Collegiate Nursing Education.
+The Doctor of Nursing Practice program and the Master of Science degree program with a focus in nursing, both at UCSF, are accredited by the Commission on Collegiate Nursing Education.

 The UCSF School of Nursing graduate programs meet requirements set by the California Board of Registered Nursing (BRN):